dennisnordberg/julia-school/content/julia/scraping.md

 `"Thu, 17 Oct 2019 07:18:26 GMT"`

 NB: The `[2]` at the end of the last command above signifies that we want only the _second_ item in the key-value pair, namely, the value, which in this case is the actual date and time the page was last modified.
+(Remember that Julia uses 1-based indexing, not zero-based like many other programming languages.
+In plain English, Julia starts counting at one, not zero---just the way I like it.)
 If we'd used `[1]` instead of `[2]`, we'd get just the key, which in this case is simply the words `"Last-Modified"`.

 ### Extracting the relevant headers from the Julia array by key name